aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 set the Custom option in Scope.
 Projects and Libraries On Find in Path dialog
 You either have to specify the actual path to work with (use Directory option of the Scope section and point to the "vendor" folder) or use Scope option (e.g. "All Places" or "Project and Libraries")

+## Php Editor Tips

+To insert the fully qualified namespace for a class name

+`Type in class name and hit tab key`

 ## Resources